tapis-project/documentation/source/technical/apps.rst

 .. note::
   If specified, ``execSystemId`` must reference a system that exists and has ``canExec`` set to true.
-If ``execSystemId`` not specified, then it must be provided as part of the job submit request.
+If ``execSystemId`` is not specified, then it must be provided as part of the job submit request.

 Using PySDK: